 Here are some ways small companies can demonstrate commitment to an NPO with a worthy cause beyond the check:

-4. Use your publicity resources to invite membership and participation in their events.
-This can be done using your press releases, interviews, and other forms of media.
+Use your publicity resources to invite membership and participation in their events.
+You can be do this using your press releases, interviews, and other forms of media.
 When your company officially takes a stand on especially controversial issues before they become acceptable to the mainstream, you are seen by the membership as a real advocate.

 Small companies that co-promote and co-brand build are the ones that will mean the most to their membership, not just “Who sponsored us this year?
 But, “Who’s been there for us all along?”